canonical/snapd/docs/rest.md

 Query.

-#### `channel`

-Which channel to search in.

 #### `select`

 Filter from the given selection.
 Currently only limiting to refreshable snaps is supported via the `refresh` key.
+This cannot be used with any other parameter.

 #### Sample result: